World Wide Technology

 Founder and Chairman of the Board

 David L. Steward is an entrepreneur, civic leader, philanthropist and the founder and chairman of World Wide Technology, the largest Black-owned company in the United States.
-He is committed to expanding opportunities for Blacks and others from historically under-represented and underserved communities.
+He is committed to expanding opportunities for the Black community and others from historically under-represented and underserved communities.

 "Talent is equally distributed; opportunity is not," Mr. Steward says.
 "We need to change that by inspiring and igniting untapped potential.
 Diversity and inclusion are essential to innovation; both foster stronger business outcomes."